danbudris/aws_labcompactor/readme.md

 Terraform
 Python 3+
 AWS CLI
-AWS IAM Role or User with VPC, EC2, S3, Lambda and Cloudwatch priilleges.
+AWS IAM Role or User with VPC and EC2 access

 ### Installing